foundersandcoders/coursebook/src/workshops/git-intro/index.md

    ![VS code open showing the source control tab](./images/git-4.jpg)
 1. Click the add button to stage your files, this will move them to 'Staged Changes'
    ![VS Code shows the files changed under 'staged changes'](./images/git-5.jpg)
-1. Click the commit button (represented with a tick) to commit those files to your Git history
+1. Write a meaningful commit message, which summarises the work you've completed.
+Then, click the commit button (represented with a tick) to commit those files to your Git history.
    ![Writing a commit message](./images/git-6.jpg)
 1. VS Code will prompt you to publish the branch once you've staged all changes.
 The first time you click this, you'll need to connect to your GitHub account.
    ![The side panel on VS code now shows a button with the text 'publish branch'](./images/git-7.jpg)